Visa policy of South Korea: Foreign Language teaching (E-2) visa

 The Foreign Language teaching (E-2) visa is issued to foreign language teachers who work in South Korea.
 Applicants are required to be native residents of a country whose mother tongue is the same as the language they will teach and they are also required to hold a bachelor's degree from that country.
 Applications are required to submit criminal background checks, health checks, sealed transcripts, verified copies of their degree, contracts and a fee to obtain the visa.

-In 2007 the government introduced several new regulations to the E-2 visa.
+In 2007, the government introduced several new regulations to the E-2 visa.
 Included in these were a criminal record check, health check, and consulate/embassy interview for first-time applicants.
 In 2008 several English-speaking countries that were disqualified from applying for the E-2 visa denounced it as discriminatory.
 The Philippines ambassador met with Korean Immigration officials to try to persuade them to change the policy and allow teachers from the Philippines to teach English in South Korea.
 However, the government had already indicated earlier in the year that they planned to look at expanding E-2 visas to additional countries but it required the approval of various government agencies, so there was no timeframe for when it would come to fruition.

-In the same year, foreign instructors already working in Korea also called the rules surrounding the visa discriminatory because they were subject to health criminal and other checks, unlike other foreigners on different visas, such as ethnic Koreans born abroad or foreigners who had married Koreans.
+In 2010, foreign instructors already working in Korea on E-2 visa also called the rules surrounding the visa discriminatory because they were subject to criminal background checks and tests for HIV and drug use, unlike other foreign teachers on different visas, such as ethnic Koreans born abroad or foreigners married to Korean citizens.
 Korean Immigration responded that it was their policy to favour ethnic Koreans and that other nations and territories followed similar policies.
-Increasing crime was cited as a reason for the regulations, but some teachers felt it was a knee-jerk reaction to a suspected pedophile who had taught in South Korea, but never had a criminal record in the first place.
+Increasing crime was cited as a reason for the regulations, but some teachers felt it was a moral panic reaction to the arrest of pedophile Christopher Paul Neil who had taught in South Korea, but did not have a criminal record at the time of his arrest and had never worked on an E-2 visa.
 Immigration again claimed the right to decide how and to whom it issued visas.
 Later in 2009, a challenge was filed with the National Human Rights Commission in Korea over the checks by law professor Benjamin Wagner.
+Professor Wagner represented two foreign teachers in cases against the allegedly discriminatory requirements that reached the Korea Constitutional Court and went on to be decided in favour of the foreign teachers by the United Nations Human Rights Committee and the UN Committee on the Elimination of Racial Discrimination.
+In 2017, the Korean government subsequently announced that it was eliminating the HIV test requirement for foreign teachers on the E-2 visa.